JMario1/JMario1/README.md

-- 👋 Hi, I’m Jude Omenai, a Cloud practitioner and a flutter dev
+- 👋 Hi, I’m Jude Omenai, a software developer.
 - 👀 I’m interested in Cloud/Devops, mobile and backend development
 - 🌱 I’m currently learning rust and asp .net
-- 💞️ I’m looking to collaborate on creating cloud solutiond and mobile applications
+- 💞️ I’m looking to collaborate on creating cloud solutions and backend applications
 - 📫 How to reach me twitter-@jdon_mario

 <!---